 Our AI team is an early leader in this field, not least because our legal expertise is underpinned by technical understanding of the technology.
 Able to see through the hype and misconceptions, we add value for clients by analysing with clarity the legal issues and regulatory risks which our clients face in their AI projects.

 We are also providing thought leadership for enterprise and public policy decision-makers in ways which are more than merely legal, and encompass the ethical questions arising from use of these technologies.

 The legal questions raised by AI range widely.

 Massive datasets are required to shape, train and direct AI towards the required outcomes.
-So it’s important for our clients to understand data licensing, data sharing, and digital trust models as well as inherent data privacy challenges.
-The ever present need to avoid overt and covert bias in AI-driven outcomes is ever present.
+So it’s important for our clients to understand data licensing, data sharing, and data trust models as well as inherent data privacy challenges.
+The need to avoid overt and covert bias in AI-driven outcomes is ever present.

 Compliance is also an on-going requirement.
 AI tools in regulated sectors, or which are generating regulated outcomes, need to be designed to be compliant.
-To be successful, regulatory expertise must be brought into the decision-making process from the outset and the use of “black box” algorithms and other opaque technologies needs to be minimised.
+To be successful, regulatory expertise must be brought into the decision-making process from the outset and the use of "black box" algorithms and other opaque technologies needs to be handled with care.